 The Scenic Corridors Study is now complete.
-A staff report summarizing the findings of the Study will be presented at the March 9, 2020 Planning and Development Council meeting.
-The report will be available to view on the web posted agenda on Friday, March 7, 2020.
+A staff report summarizing the findings of the Study was presented at the March 9, 2020 Planning and Development Council meeting.

 In September 2017, as part of the town-wide Official Plan Review, Council adopted a new Urban Structure (OPA 15) which identifies Lakeshore Road and Trafalgar Road, between Cornwall Road to Lakeshore Road, as scenic corridors.